Deacon Jones (runner): Youth

 At the age of 13, Jones won a mile race at an intramural track meet in Boys Town, Nebraska, in a time of 4:35.
 He ran the race in street shoes, and was especially motivated by ice cream as a reward for the top race finishers.
 He went on to post a time of 4:17.6 in the mile in 1954 as a high school student, a national high school record at the time.
-In addition to track, he played as a halfback for the Boys Town High School football team, as a guard on their basketball team, and played right fielder on the baseball team.
+In addition to track, he played as a halfback for the Boys Town High School football team, as a guard on their basketball team, and played right field on the baseball team.
 The basketball team he played on made it to Nebraska's state high school championships, and was an all-state performer in football.
 His coach, George Pfeifer, said that Jones was "the best all-around athlete I ever saw."

 He turned 19 years old on August 31 his senior year of high school, losing eligibility to run races in his last year of high school.
 He ran for a year in addition to working as an umpire at baseball games, and played both baseball and basketball with Bob Gibson.

 "If not for Boys Town, I probably would have met the fate of a lot of kids I grew up with in St. Paul...A lot of those kids fell on bad times.
 A lot of them went to prison.
 I am very thankful for my time at Boys Town.
 That place saved my life." -Jones in 2005.